landesfeind/ppgtk/README.md

 ## Description

-PPGtk (short for "PDF Presenter for GTK") is a PDF presentation tool using GTK3.
+`ppgtk` (short for "PDF Presenter for GTK") is a PDF presentation tool using GTK3.
 The tool is mainly inspired by the [PDF Presenter Console](http://davvil.github.io/pdfpc).

-PPGtk supports setups with more than one monitor.
+`ppgtk` supports setups with more than one monitor.
 In such setup, the presentation is shown in full screen mode on one of the monitors and a presenter console is shown on a second.

 The [Poppler library](http://poppler.freedesktop.org) is utilized to read PDF documents and to render the slides into the graphical user interface.

 ## Installation

-PPGtk pre-requires GTK3 and Poppler libraries.
+`ppgtk` pre-requires GTK3 and Poppler libraries.
 You can install the libraries on Debian and Ubuntu easily:

 `sudo apt-get install libgtk-3-0 libpoppler-glib8`

 ### ... from source

-To compile PPGtk from scratch, the corresponding header files are required addtionally:
+To compile `ppgtk` from scratch, the corresponding header files are required addtionally:

-`sudo apt-get install libgtk-3-dev libpoppler-glib-dev` `sudo apt-get install gob2 gcc make`
+`sudo apt-get install libgtk-3-dev libpoppler-glib-dev`

+`sudo apt-get install gob2 gcc make`

-A makefile is provided, thus one can compile PPGtk easily:
+A makefile is provided, thus one can compile `ppgtk` easily:

 `make ppgtk`

 ### ... prebuild

-Currently, PPGtk is beta software and binary files are not released so far.
+Currently, `ppgtk` is beta software and binary files are not released so far.

 ## Features